 Repairing Bad Sectors

-When a hard drive is damaged that’s basically the sectors physically damaged on the platter of the drive but it can also be damaged by corruption or other type of damages.
+When a hard drive is damaged that’s basically the sectors physically damaged on the platter of the drive but it can also be damaged by corruption or another type of damages.

 Hard drive’s sectors can be damaged and can be repaired using a software program.
 These programs can correct, identify or mask-as-bad, disk sectors.
 In case there are several bad sectors, it’s recommended to change your hard drive.

 But sectors cannot be responsible for other issues in your computer for example if the hard drive is making noise or your computer is getting slow.
 Troubleshooting or scanning can further tell you about it.

 The sectors located near the center are weak compared to the sectors located near the external ends.
 So there’s something called zone bit recording.

 Zone bit recording divides the disk into several zones and each zone is further divided into sectors.
 The outer portion gets more sectors allowing the hard drive to access quickly compared to zones located near the center.